Last Updated on 11 September, 2023 by Samuelsson

 This has to do with the fact that the placement of the stop loss can have a huge impact on the performance of the strategy.
 For example, if the stop loss is placed too tight, you will get stopped out all the time before you have given the market a chance to develop in your direction.

-Here we cover a few ways you can decide how much to risk on every trade.
+Here we cover a few ways you can decide how much to risk on every trade, including implementing a stop loss order.
 If you are new to trading we recommend that you focus on the first two only, since they are simple and tend to work very well!

 1. Fixed Dollar Amount